Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 ### Required

-- `account` (String) The name of the Snowflake account.
+- `account` (String) The Snowflake [account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html).
+The [preferred](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html#format-1-preferred-account-name-in-your-organization) format uses `<org_name>-<account_name>` as the value.
+If the `account_locator` is used as the value, then the `region` is required to complete the [legacy](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html#format-2-legacy-account-locator-in-a-region) format.
 Can also come from the `SNOWFLAKE_ACCOUNT` environment variable.
 - `username` (String) Username for username+password authentication.
 Can come from the `SNOWFLAKE_USER` environment variable.

 ### Optional